mwyoung/mwyoung.github.io/_pages/jekyll-setup.md

 A makefile is also included to launch jekyll along with having different methods like a debug or mobile mode (using `make`, `make build-debug`, or `make build-mobile`).

+### Pages
+This jekyll setup uses a collection titled pages so that there is the advantages of only having a folder with titles as file names, and in each file having a date that can be changed in order to sort each page.
+Therefore, this allows the usage of post-like content while using pages and allows it to be sortable by date updated in [pages]({{ '/pages/' |
+relative_url }}).
+This allows no year, month, or day to be shown in the url or file, and allows the date to easily be changed.

 ### Mobile
 For mobile testing (`make build-mobile` using [responsive